What about DINOs?

 Forest DPC is the original Direct Primary Care practice in the Forest/Lynchburg area.
-We are strictly a Direct Primary Care clinic.
-A hybrid office which claims to provide Direct Primary Care while somehow still offering traditional third party payer (insurance and government) programs are caught between two worlds.
-They are DINOs (Dpc In Name Only)!
+We are strictly a DPC clinic.
+A hybrid office, which claims to provide Direct Primary Care while somehow still offering traditional third party payer (insurance and government) programs, is caught between two worlds.
+They are DINOs (DPC In Name Only)!
 They are merely dabbling in DPC.
 It’s not surprising that everyone is trying to get into DPC (urgent cares, large Family Medicine groups, hospitals, health care systems) without actually being pure DPC.
 Since 2012 there’s been a 90% success rate of DPC clinics.
 When a DPC clinic fails, it’s usually a hybrid practice!

 Why do DINOs fail?

 DINOs don’t have a true identity.
 Are they traditional third party payer practices?
 Are they DPC?
 No one knows; they don’t even know.
 Their staff are even more confused than you.

 You can’t dabble in DPC; it’s all or nothing.
 Many hybrids want to dabble in DPC because it’s trending, and they want to capitalize on this.
 But it’s not about money.
 DPC is about a relationship between doctor and patient without interference from third parties; it’s about doing medicine the right way.